evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 These might not be as clear-cut in all protocols, but the principle is there.
-These four basic components - however they are accessed - links to the *Session*, which is the actual common interface between the different low-level protocols and Evennia.
+These four basic components - however they are accessed - links to the *Portal Session*, which is the actual common interface between the different low-level protocols and Evennia.

 Portal Sessions
 ---------------